jachymb/jachymb.github.io/_posts/2025-04-17-hierarchical-distribution.md

 Standard numerical algorithms can be used to find the MLE.
 It is straightforward to code in Stan (see appendix), which does all the heavy lifting with the optimize method.

+In practice, this leads to up to 5% improvement over the full pooling approach in Alza, measured in terms of either [KL divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) or [total variational distance](https://en.wikipedia.org/wiki/Total_variation_distance_of_probability_measures), when comparing the fitted model to the proportions on test data.

 # Complication in real life business – forbidden product store combinations
 As I said the above is just a simplification: